CalHenry/Wildchat1M-clustering/README.md

 - **Dataset**: [Hugging Face Link](https://huggingface.co/papers/2405.01470)
 - **License**: - see [data/LICENSE](data/LICENSE.md)

-## Part1: Data cleaning and preparation for clustering
+## Part 1: Data cleaning and preparation for clustering

 Our dataset consists of 14 parquet files containing ~1 million conversation records.
 The raw data uses a nested schema optimized for storage, with each conversation containing multiple messages and their metadata.
 Data Processing Pipeline: